mikeathan/nodeherder/README.md

 - error reporting - important
 - metrics repo - keep for x days - DONE

-frontend - tabs - load tab on click -() leave for now) frontend - add app settings in main page frotend  - fix device settings in demo mode frontend - fix timerange colours
+frontend - tabs - load tab on click -(leave for now) frontend - add app settings in main page: format later currently is at the top of the page

+frontend - fix timerange colours

 METRICS frontend TODO